cescgie/Node-Based-App/README.md

 # TypeScript Based Application

-This is application using TypeScript 3.
+This is application using
+- TypeScript
+- Pug for view engine
+- Gulp for task runner

 ## Install